Agrael1/Wisdom/README.md

 Supported platforms are:

 - Windows API (Win32) - DirectX 12 and Vulkan
+- Linux (X11, XCB and Wayland) - Vulkan only
 - Windows Store (UWP) - Microsoft Store applications.
 DirectX 12 only.

-- Linux (X11, XCB and Wayland) - Vulkan only
+New platform extensions can be added by implementation using extensibility API without the need to rewrite the whole library.

 # Build